anorudes/redux-easy-boilerplate/README.md

 ```$ npm run start```

-after: open 'http://localhost:3000' in browser<br />
+after: open 'http://localhost:3000' in browser<br /><br />
-hint: use this mode for dev
+hint: use this mode for development

 ## Start development (server-side-rendering)